 How Much Does a Name Change Cost?

-The cost to legally change your name varies depending on a few factors.
-Each state will have different filing fees, and each county might have its own as well.
+Name change costs vary state by state — some states may charge under $100, while others may charge up to $500.
 In addition, the reason for changing your name will impact how much you have to pay.
 If you decide to hire a lawyer or use an online service, you will also have to pay service fees.

 Some of the extra fees associated with name changes might include: